Dental Care

 At each six monthly visit, I routinely check your cat’s teeth and gums.
-If any problem areas can be seen I can advise you on what can be done at home to improve your cat’s dental issues and in the event the disease may have advanced beyond what home care alone can manage, I can suggest the best way forwards.
+If any problem areas can be seen I explain what can be done at home to improve any dental issues and in the event the disease may have advanced beyond what home care alone can manage, I can suggest the best way forwards.

 Veterinary dentistry is now a specialized field in its own right.
 That said, the vast majority of dental procedures can be managed without referral.
 When we go to the dentist ourselves our teeth are scaled, polished and careful assessments are made about whether xrays and extractions are required.
 All this is recorded for future reference.
 This level of service is available for your cat too.
 Specialized dental instruments and even xray machines are becoming more mainstream at veterinary practices and provide the ultimate level of care for your cat's teeth.
 You can be reassured that I also have the expertise needed to advise you on the best way to get your cat's mouth back to a healthy state that you can then manage at home.